42tg/merge-task/DECISIONS.md

 3. Breaking the Solution:
 An downside of TDD is once if you have an working solution it suggests that you are done.
 But Humans makes mistakes.
 So I added some more Tests wich are breaking it. one obvious case is that the interval itself is not sorted correctly.
 The other one is text as User input.
 I decided to skip out those invalid arrays from the execution.

+4. Infinity and NaN:
+Difficult topic... while Infinity makes sense in the execution, NaN does not.
+And it does not help ourself that ` typeof interval[0] !== 'number'` will not catch NaN.
+So I added an additional check for that.